ShivumB/soviet-plumber/README.md

 # soviet-plumber
-A World War II history project that parodies Mario.
+A history project that parodies Mario.